Lexawise's Official Icon

 • Find a sponsoring broker to activate your license.

 1. Gain work experience: Work under the supervision of a broker for at least four of the last five years.
-During this period, build your network, gain transaction experience, and complete 3600 transaction points.
+During this period, build your network, gain transaction experience, and complete at least 720 qualifying experience points.

 1. Start the broker licensing process: Once you meet the agent experience requirements, follow the same steps outlined above for current agents to complete the broker-specific education, apply for a license, and pass the broker exam.